Here are part 1 and part 2 of how to plan your monthly grocery budget if you’ve missed.

-- Before going to the store, write down how much money is left in your grocery budget.
+- Before going to the store, write down how much money is left on your grocery budget.
 I open my Mint.com budgeting app and check the $ left in grocery budget

-- Print out the grocery list or open your list in the phone before you start shopping
+- Print out the grocery list or open your list on the phone before you start shopping

-- Strike the items in your list as soon as you put them in the cart
+- Strike the items on your list as soon as you put them in the cart

-- Make sure your grocery list is thorough such that you don’t have to buy anything outside of your grocery list
+- Make sure your grocery list is thorough so that you don’t have to buy anything that’s not in the grocery list

 - Always have wiggle room for 1-2 extra items in the budget.
-Sometimes we come across a product in clearance section that we would anyway need to buy in full price
+Sometimes we come across a product in clearance section that we would anyway need to buy at full price

 - Once you’re done with shopping and ready to bill the items, recheck the items in the cart and see if you have anything that’s not needed